alexandrucebanu/LAI-Assignment-Group22/README.md

 ## Files

 ### EDA
-There are 2 EDA files, first of all we have EDA.py, which contains some functions you can use to look for the occurence of certain words or phrases.
-They can also help finding the context of these by providing the words before and after the specified word or phrase.
-The second EDA file is visualitations_eds.py, which can be used to see the most used words within your dataset.
+This repository includes three EDA files, each with a unique focus for analyzing the original dataset:

+1. **`dataset_analysis.ipynb`**
+   - Performs data cleaning, preprocessing, and summary statistics.
+   - Visualizes distributions such as posts per nationality and language.
+   - Implements language detection to understand the language distribution.

+2. **`EDA.py`**
+   - Focuses on pattern and context exploration.
+   - Includes functions to find specific words or phrases (e.g., "born in") and their surrounding context.
+   - Uses regex to identify and extract key text patterns efficiently.

+3. **`visualizations_eds.py`**
+   - Specializes in word frequency analysis.
+   - Uses `CountVectorizer` to identify and plot the most frequently used words in the dataset.
+   - Provides insights into common textual patterns through visualizations.

 ### Data preparation
 These are the files to prepare your data before running the models, here we'll go through all of them in the order which